krasimir/kuker/README.md

 * Your state may contain stuff which are not easily serializable.
 * You have to check if `window.postMessage` is available (does not exist in node environment).

 All these three issues are solved by using the [BaseEmitter](https://github.com/krasimir/kuker-emitters#baseemitter).
-All the predefined emitters at [github.com/krasimir/kuker-emitters](https://github.com/krasimir/kuker-emitters) send events only if the extension is installed.
-Otherwise they are just dummy functions with no effect.

 *I'll be more then happy to see you contributing to [kuker-emitters](https://github.com/krasimir/kuker-emitters).
-There're also utility functions for calling `postMessage` or the so called `guard` function that protects the emitter calls in production.*
+There're also utility functions for calling `postMessage`.

 ## In production

 In the beginning there was a guard in the emitters that makes sure that events are sent only if the extension is installed.
 However, this technique involves the [content script](https://developer.chrome.com/extensions/content_scripts) of the extension to inject some stuff on the page which was fragile and buggy.
 I decided to kill that feature until I find a better way to handle it.
-So, for the time being you have to guard the emitters manually.
+So, for the time being you have to guard the emitters.

 ## How it works